ASCCISL-org/docs/Commands/dot/dotcom/index.md

 Dotcom is a very important [internal command](https://asccisl-org.github.io/docs/Commands/dot/).
 It is the command that allows CiCIScripts to use non-internal commands, "biks" -- a huge expansion.

+dotcom downloads or copies a .bik file and unzips it, then by default places the unzipped files into the session folder ((temp folder)/CiCISessions/(session).tmp/biks).

+In most cases, dotcom relies on internet to operate, which is a risk, but seen as most people tend to have internet, I doubt that the number of problems will be high (and there's always the *place* argument!).

 dotcom knows a lot of arguments, but a lot of them are optional.

 ``.com{[map:"(map)"];[dep:(0/1)];[load];[keep:(0/1)];[place:(0/1)];get:(the bik);[local:(0/1)]}``